CAMB-DSbD/tee-morello-performance-experiments/README.md

 <p align="center">
   <img src="./figs/max_num_compart_purecapABI_cheri22.12.png" alt="Memory consumed by incremental replication of compartments and time to create compartments" width="100%"/>
 </p>
-<p align="center"><em>Figure 3: Memory consumed by incremental replication of compartments and time to create compartments in cheriOS ver22.12.</em></p>
+<p align="center"><em>Figure 3: Memory consumed by incremental replication of compartments and time to create compartments in cheriOS ver 22.12.</em></p>

 We initially expected memory consumption to increase steadily from 1,628.3 MB, corresponding to a single attestable replica, to 15,406.5 MB (90% of total memory) consumed by N attestable replicas.
 The objective was to determine the exact value of N.